Nothing is Best Done Alone Anymore

 We need to appoint a new set of leaders that think less about themselves and much more about the good of the organisation and their people.
 The future of leadership looks increasingly like a decisive argument for much more women at the top of organisations.

 They tend to feel truly committed to each-others success rather than obsessed with their own personal success.

 Let’s be clear, partnering without reciprocal benefits is no panacea.
 It does not always work.
 You have to mean it, and really want it and work at it.
-This is so much easier and when there is an obvious interdependency which the Spike philosophy delivers by calling on each-others standout strengths (Spikes) and fuels healthy and sustainable collaboration.
+If it’s not win- win, it’s not worth it.
+This is so much easier when there is an obvious interdependency which the Spike philosophy helps deliver, by calling on each-others standout strengths (Spikes) and fuels healthy and sustainable collaboration.

 My new book is “SPIKE”available on Amazon click here to order you copy now!